SoongVilda/Astrophotography/MotionCam-repo/MotionCam-astro-guide.md

 - Tools
 	+ Enable Show RAW histogram
 	+ Enable Focus peaking
-	+ Sensitivity to noise - will be utilized later.
-Feel free to play around with it a bit to become familiar with how this feature functions.
+	+ Sensitivity to noise - *will be utilized later.
+Feel free to play around with it a bit to become familiar with how this feature functions.*
 ## Screenshot with settings
 A screenshot displaying the aforementioned settings is provided below.
 ![MotionCam1-lens-settings](https://github.com/SoongVilda/Astrophotography/assets/61845673/80c39e1a-0339-477c-9040-609a5bda45f3)

-So you have ready your camera now!

 # Choose objects to shoot
 Selecting the right object to shoot always depends on your available focal length in millimeters.
 Don't be disheartened by a shorter focal length, as it implies less optical magnification.
 Sometimes, extensive focal lengths, like 300mm and more, aren't necessarily the best choice.

-## Two field of astrophotography
+## Two fields of astrophotography
 - **Deep-Sky Imaging:** This category includes objects beyond our Solar system, such as galaxies, nebulas, glowing dust, constellations, groups of galaxies, and more.
 > *This usually requires either a shorter focal length or a very long focal length.*
 - **Planetary Imaging (or Solar System Imaging):** This pertains to objects within our Solar system, including our moon, planets and their moons, comets, and so on.